- About Us

 9. Medical History - Obtain a copy of your pets pertinent medical record from your vet and give a copy to the kennel.
 Ideally, this record should include any medications, diagnosed conditions and problems .
 Include any behavioral quirks e.g. aggressive to other dogs or if he hates cats.
 Leave information about his tag and microchip numbers.

 10. Leave Special Instructions - Make sure you clearly indicate any special instructions.
 For example, if you pet requires medications, ensure the name of the medication, dose (both in mg and number of pills, and frequency are clearly indicated.
+There is a fee to give medication.
 Also communicate any special foods or dietary restrictions.
 Keep the instructions simple with a contact number to call in the case of questions.